Illegal Fishing: Bottom Trawling

 In fact, the trawling fleet continues expanding its activity.
 As fishing techniques become more sophisticated and traditional fishing grounds become depleted, European trawlers look for new fisheries in deeper waters.
 Scientists have already raised the alarm about the overexploitation of many of the target species, such as the orange roughy and the roundnose grenadier.
 Bottom trawling has also seriously damaged fragile ecosystems like cold-water corals.

-New regulation 2371/2002 of the Common Fisheries Policy requires the EU to protect the marine environment and reduce the impacts of fishing on its ecosystems.
+Regulation within the EU's Common Fisheries Policy requires the EU to protect the marine environment and reduce the impacts of fishing on its ecosystems.
 Oceana believes that important measures can be implemented to achieve this commitment, reducing the impacts caused by the EU trawling fleet.